 In addition, units that were previously subject to certain federal rent restrictions were receiving another type of long-term housing subsidy provided by HUD are not subject to the cap.
 The unit must be covered under a PBV HAP contract that first became effective on or after April 18, 2017.

-------The PHA will notmay project-base any units not subject to the 20 percent cap in + accordance with HUD regulations and requirments.
+The PHA may project-base units not subject to the 20 percent cap in accordance with HUD regulations and requirements.